min2ha/ukwa-site/content/target/61009/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Customs union and Brexit: The, a, or c?

 Comments on a statement by a Downing Street source confirming that the UK would not remain in any form of customs union with the EU after Brexit.